 So that is it.
 Your time on the Pale Blue Dot is up.
 Embrace the experience and head towards the stars where you have always belonged ...
 I thought to meself.

-I looked at my ex while somewhat apologetically saying: “I’m sorry” [that I can’t fight and can’t be the one who is in control as it’s usually the case].
+I then looked at my ex while somewhat apologetically saying: “I’m sorry” [that I can’t fight and can’t be the one who is in control as it’s usually the case].
 Then said: “La Illaha Illa Allah,” meaning, “There is no deity but God”.
 As one of the Five Pillars of Islam, this Shahada is a creed declaring belief in the oneness of God.
 The phrase is uttered right before death or shared between loved ones when parting ways, often before a journey.

 Then all of a sudden I sensed a slap on my face, which sort of made me snap out of whatever hazy daze I was in.
 I also think I heard a ‘No’ as I was being slapped.
 More like a long, slow-motion ‘Nooooooooo’.